Wawa Volunteer Services

 - TB screening

-To be considered for the volunteer program applicants will need to complete the Pennsylvania required background clearances for volunteering with children.
-These clearances include, but not limited to: PA Child Abuse, PA Criminal, and FBI fingerprinting.
-These steps will be completed after acceptance into our program.
+To be considered for the volunteer program applicants will need to complete the required Pennsylvania background checks to volunteer with children.
+These clearances include, but are not limited to, the following:

 Other ways to support CHOP